Dragnet (1987 film)

-Dragnet is a 1987 American buddy cop comedy film directed and co-written by Tom Mankiewicz in his directorial debut.
+Dragnet is a 1987 American buddy cop parody-slapstick comedy film directed and co-written by Tom Mankiewicz in his directorial debut.
 Starring Dan Aykroyd and Tom Hanks, the film is based on the radio and television crime drama of the same name.
 The screenplay, both a parody of and homage to the long-running television series, was written by Aykroyd, Mankiewicz, and Alan Zweibel.
 The original music score is by Ira Newborn.

 Aykroyd plays Joe Friday (nephew of the original series protagonist) while Hanks plays Pep Streebek, his new partner.
-Harry Morgan reprises his role from the television series as Bill Gannon, now a captain and Friday and Streebek's boss.
+Harry Morgan reprises his role from the 1967–70 television revival and 1966 television film as Bill Gannon, the original Friday's partner, now a captain and Friday and Streebek's boss.

 Plot

 LAPD Sergeant Joe Friday's nephew and namesake, whose anachronistic views reflect those of his late uncle, is involuntarily assigned a cocky, streetwise new partner, Pep Streebek.
 Their contrasting styles clash at first, with Friday disapproving of Streebek's attitude, hairstyle, and wardrobe.
 However, they start to bond while investigating a series of bizarre thefts.
 One of the stolen items is the entire print run of Bait, a pornographic magazine published by Jerry Caesar.
-Reverend Jonathan Whirley has been leading a moral crusade against Caesar's business.
+The Reverend Jonathan Whirley has been leading a moral crusade against Caesar's business.

-The trail leads Friday and Streebek to a cult calling itself P.A.G.A.N.
-(People Against Goodness and Normalcy), and they focus on member Emil Muzz, who also works as Caesar's limousine driver.
+The trail leads Friday and Streebek to a cult calling itself P.A.G.A.N., an acronym for "People Against Goodness and Normalcy."
+They focus on member Emil Muzz, who also works as Caesar's limousine driver.
 Under interrogation, Muzz reveals the time and place of a secret ceremony.
 Friday and Streebek sneak in, disguised as members, and witness a masked leader using several of the stolen items in a ritual leading up to a virgin sacrifice.

 The leader throws the victim, Connie Swail (referred to as "the virgin Connie Swail"), into a pit of water with an anaconda.
 Friday and Streebek disrupt the ritual, saving Connie and subduing the snake, and report the incident to their boss Captain Bill Gannon.
 However, when Gannon and Police Commissioner Jane Kirkpatrick (who is running for mayor) visit the site with them the next day, no evidence of the ritual can be found.
 Kirkpatrick removes Friday and Streebek from the case.